Our team

 Aarhus University

-All team members listed here are directly contributing to DEEP PURPLE research, though not all are fully funded by the ERC grant due to various institutional co-funding arrangements.
+All team members listed here are directly contributing to DEEP PURPLE research, though not all are or were fully funded by the ERC grant due to various institutional co-funding arrangements.